piggypiggyyoinkyoink/memory-allocator/README.md

 - The allocator must be resistant to block or heap metadata corruption.
 - Block payload corruption must be detected or corrected.

+## Notes
+This program was built to run in a black-box environment where only the output of a test file `runme.c` could be used for debugging purposes.
+Many of the tests in `runme.c` were written using Generative AI (ChatGPT).

+## Using in another program
+The allocator functions can be used from another C program by including `allocator.h`.